-Autoresponders are automated emails that fire whenever a form is submitted.
-You're probably used to seeing donation confirmations sent after a donation is made.
+Autoresponders are automated emails that send to your supporter whenever a form is submitted.
+You're probably used to seeing donation confirmations emailed after a donation is made.
 That's one type of automated response.
 You can also set an autoresponder for other forms.
 For example, you could add an autoresponder to your sign-up form to thank the supporters for joining the cause, or you can send a message of hope and encouragement after a supporter submits a Targeted Letter form, and so on.

 There are two ways to get to Autoresponders: as a step in the process of creating an Activity or via the Email tab.